school logo in yellow

 • Information and observations from feeder schools and pre-schools.

-If a learner is identified as having SEND, we will make provision for them that is additional or different from the normal differentiated curriculum.
+If a learner is identified as having SEND, we will make provision for them that is additional to or different from the normal differentiated curriculum.
 Vulnerable learners such as children with persistent absence or those with English as an additional language may fall behind their peers but only those children with a specific learning difficulty will be identified as having SEND.

-Our SEND profile for Summer 2023:
+Our SEND profile for Summer 2024:

-• 11% of our children with SEND had an Education, Health and Care Plan (EHCP)
+• 17% of our children with SEND had an Education, Health and Care Plan (EHCP)

-• 5% of our children’s primary SEND was sensory or physical (including those with medical needs)
+• 8% of our children’s primary SEND was sensory or physical (including those with medical needs)

-• 53% of our children’s primary SEND was communication or interaction.
+• 33% of our children’s primary SEND was communication or interaction.

-• 32% of our children’s primary SEND was cognition and learning.
+• 33% of our children’s primary SEND was cognition and learning.

-• 11% of our children’s primary SEND was social, emotional or mental health.
+• 25% of our children’s primary SEND was social, emotional or mental health.

 This information is based on the primary need of children in our school although many children with SEND have additional needs in other areas.